nicholashanson/nicholashanson/README.md

-My knowledge and passions are broad — from embedded systems to fluid simulation — but the common thread is this: I love writing low-level software in C/C++ with a focus on correctness, performance, and test-driven design.
+My knowledge and passions are broad — from embedded systems to fluid simulation — but the common thread is that I love writing low-level software in C/C++ with a focus on correctness, performance, and test-driven design.